lscorcia/keycloak-cns-authenticator/README.md

 Until the project gets to a stable release, it will be targeting the most recent release of Keycloak as published on the website (see property `version.keycloak` in file pom.xml).
-Currently the main branch is targeting Keycloak 12.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**
+Currently the main branch is targeting Keycloak 13.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**

+I am also wondering if it should become a fully-fledged Identity Provider instead of an authenticator, but this will take quite some time to study and implement.

 ## Build requirements
 * git